Institute for National Security

 MUC - 307

-Are you interested in learning more about Russian foreign policy?
-Join renowned expert, Dr. Vladimir Trapara, from the Institute of International Politics and Economics (IIPE) in Belgrade (Serbia), as he explains what motivates the Russian Federation’s behavior on the international stage.
+Are you interested in learning more about the role of China in Europe?
+Join renowned expert, Dr. Ivona Lađevac, from the Institute of International Politics and Economics (IIPE) in Belgrade (Serbia), as she explains the increasingly dominant role of China in the Balkans.

 IIPE, founded in 1947, is a distinguished governmental research institution focusing on international relations, diplomacy and defense policy.
 Over the years, IIPE has played a pivotal role in shaping Yugoslav and Serbian foreign and defense policy through extensive research, analysis and policy recommendations.
 It has cemented its position as the main research and policy arm of the Serbian Ministries of Foreign Affairs and Defense, contributing significantly to the understanding of global affairs in the Balkans and beyond.